haraka/Haraka/docs/plugins/tls.md

 ### cert

 Specifies an alternative location for the certificate chain file.
-If multiple certificate chains are to be used, use `cert[]=` assignmet for each of them.
+If multiple certificate chains are to be used, use `cert[]=` assignment for each of them.
-Non-absolute pahts are relative to the `config/` directory.
+Non-absolute paths are relative to the `config/` directory.
 See the description of the `key` parameter for specific use.

 ### no_tls_hosts